luvagu/todos-js-snowpack-tailwind/README.md

-# Todo JS - Built with Snowpack and Tailwind CSS
+# ToDo's JS - Built with Snowpack and Tailwind CSS - Auth and Data with FaunaDB

 Responsive todo app written in HTML, CSS and JavaScript and built with Snowpack and Tailwind CSS.
+Realtime CRUD operations with FaunaDB

 ## Features

 - Responsive design
 - User Authentication with `Fauna` built-in User authentication
-- Fully integratied with `FaunaDB`
+- Fully integrated with `FaunaDB` for `CRUD` operations
 - Saves `session` in the browser's `localstorage`
 - Create Todo Lists
 - Create Todo's Tasks